-We show that the missing SHELDUS observations are not Missing Completely at Random.
-Failure to account for the missing weather damage data will likely result in biased model estimates.
-We demonstrate that a data imputation procedure using a Heckman Selection Model offers a flexible way to account for the SHELDUS missing data problem.
-We leverage the organizational structure of the National Weather Service field office reporting zones, and historical changes to this structure, as the basis for an exclusion restriction.
+The imputation procedure offers a flexible way to account for the SHELDUS missing data problem.
+We leverage the organizational structure of the National Weather Service field office reporting zones, and historical changes to this structure, as the basis for the instrument.
 Our application shows how researchers studying any topic can continue to use the SHELDUS database, while avoiding bias due to selective non-reporting.